 No. crt.
 PPS's name Timeframe Brief Description of Document The relationship of the PPS with the Interreg VI-A RO-BG 3.
 National strategy on climate change and economic growth based on low-carbon emissions 2016 - 2030, complemented by the National Action Plan 2016-2020 for the implementation of the strategy 2016-2030- 2050 The strategy guides Romania's actions related to climate change and development with low carbon emissions by 2030, representing an update and an extension of the National Strategy on Climate Change 2013-2020, made in the light of recent developments.
-The strategy sets out a roadmap to 2050. emissions from 1990 levels and a 27% improvement in energy 4.
-Romania's energy strategy 2019-2030, with the perspective of 2050 2019-2030 The general objective of the Strategy is to increase the energy sector in conditions of sustainability.
+The strategy sets out a roadmap to 2050.
+The main objective of the Strategy is to mobilize and enable private and public actors to reduce greenhouse gas (GHG) emissions from economic activities in line with EU targets and to adapt to the impact of both current climate change, as well as future ones.
+In terms of reducing the impact of climate change, the key factor is to meet the 2030 target of a 40% reduction in greenhouse gas emissions from 1990 levels and a 27% improvement in energy efficiency, in accordance with Romania's obligations to the European Union.
+Thus, through the policy objectives, the program contributes to the fulfillment of these goals.
+4. Romania's energy strategy 2019-2030, with the perspective of 2050 2019-2030 The general objective of the Strategy is to increase the energy sector in conditions of sustainability.
 The eight strategic objectives that structure the entire analysis and planning approach for the period 2019-2030 with a view to 2050, respecting the national, European and global landmarks that influence and determine energy policies and decisions will also contribute to the achievement of the general objective.
-The objectives of the Energy Strategy are divided into 8 fundamental strategic objectives: - Clean energy and energy efficiency; - Ensuring access to electricity and heat for all consumers; - Protecting the vulnerable consumer and reducing energy poverty; - Competitive energy markets, the basis of a competitive economy; - Modernization of the energy governance system; - Increasing the quality of education in the field of energy and continuous training of human resources; - Romania, regional energy security provider; - Increasing Romania's energy contribution on regional and European markets by capitalizing on national primary energy resources.
+The objectives of the Energy Strategy are divided into 8 fundamental strategic objectives: Clean energy and energy efficiency; Ensuring access to electricity and heat for all consumers; Protecting the vulnerable consumer and reducing energy poverty; Competitive energy markets, the basis of a competitive economy; Modernization of the energy governance system; Increasing the quality of education in the field of energy and continuous training of human resources; Romania, regional energy security provider; Increasing Romania's energy contribution on regional and European markets by capitalizing on national primary energy resources.
 The new Interreg RO BG 2021-207 program, through its objectives, completes the achievement of some objectives of the Energy Strategy.
-5. National Waste Management Plan 2018-2025 Through the National Waste Management Plan was characterize the current situation in the field (quantities of waste generated and managed, existing facilities), identify The National Waste Management Plan's assumed objectives are: • Storage only of waste previously subjected to treatment operations - 2025; • Increasing the degree of energy recovery - to at least 15%, by
+5. National Waste Management Plan 2018-2025 Through the National Waste Management Plan was characterize the current situation in the field (quantities of waste generated and managed, existing facilities), identify The National Waste Management Plan's assumed objectives are: Storage only of waste previously subjected to treatment operations - 2025; Increasing the degree of energy recovery - to at least 15%, by the end of 2025.